 Top 10 Classic Rides at the Greatest Outdoor Show on Earth!

-Whether you’re a reasonably tall youngin’ (most rides have height limits) or a fully-fledged adult looking for some adrenaline Stampede pumping rides, these ones below will leave a smile on your face from ear to ear!
-And the best part is that they have been around for a while – hence, the best classic rides at the Calgary Stampede.
+Whether you’re a reasonably tall youngin’ (most rides have height limits) or a fully-fledged adult looking for some of the best Calgary Stampede rides, these below will leave a smile on your face from ear to ear!
+And the best part is that they have been around for a while – hence, the best classic rides at the annual Stampede.
 We hope you have a wonderful stampede season this time around!

-What are your favourite rides at this years’ Stampede?
+What are your favourite rides at this year’s event?
 Leave us a comment below and let us know – we will include them on our next best in Calgary list!
-Also check out more of the Best in Calgary here.
+Also see:

 This ride reminds me of a pendulum clock; once you swing to the top, the ride swings back and forth until its momentum dwindles and leaves you at the bottom once again.

-1001 Nacths is a good ride to check out for people who don’t like being strapped in and at the mercy of a machine a hundred feet up in the air, a.k.a. afraid of heights.
+1001 Nacths is a good ride for people who don’t like being strapped in and at the mercy of a machine a hundred feet up in the air -- a.k.a. afraid of heights.

 It is also good for those who need to break themselves in before getting onto one of the bigger and more thrilling rides.

-This ride is pretty similar to 1001 Nacths (above), but instead of facing perpendicular you are strapped in parallel to the swinging motion.
+This ride is similar to 1001 Nacths (above), but instead of facing perpendicular, you are strapped in parallel to the swinging motion.

-On the way down (and facing forward), it’s pretty exciting to see the other riding platform zip by your face at crazy speeds too.
+On the way down forward and back, it's pretty exciting to see the others riding on the second platform zip by your face at crazy speeds.

-Yet again, this is another good ride to check out for those looking to break themselves in for rides like Mach 3 (a good 100 feet in the air, upside down and swinging), or others even more intimidating like the Slingshot.
+Yet again, this is another good ride for those looking to break themselves in for rides like Mach 3 (a good 100 feet in the air, upside down and swinging) or others even more intimidating like the Slingshot.

 Drop of Doom

 The drop of doom is about as high as it gets for coupon rides at the Calgary Stampede.
-It brings you up quite a distance then drops suddenly – without a moments’ notice – which really is the whole thrill to it.
+It brings you up quite a distance then drops suddenly – without a moment’s notice – which is the whole thrill of it.

-The anticipation of the drop had a whole colony of butterflies flying around in my stomach before all the way up, especially when waiting for it to drop at the top.
+The anticipation of the drop had a whole colony of butterflies flying around in my stomach all the way up, especially as you wait for it to drop at a moment's notice.

-The only downside is that for 6 coupons the ride is pretty short with just one time up and down, but it’s totally worth it!
+The only downside is that for the coupon cost, the ride is relatively short with just one time up and down, but if you have the patience, it’s worth it!

 Fire Ball (small)

-This ride puts a spin on what 1001 Nachts and Bonzai does – literally.
+This ride puts a spin on what 1001 Nachts and Bonzai do – literally.

 Instead of being strapped in parallel or perpendicular to the direction of the swing, this time you are strapped into a circular rotating platform that spins while moving back and forth in a pendulum motion.

-This is another good “starter ride” for those looking to get their Calgary Stampede ride beginners belts before moving onto the more intense ones that you`ll find.
+This is another good “starter ride” for those looking to get their Calgary Stampede ride beginner's belts before moving on to the more intense ones you`ll find.

 Fire Ball (big)